 “You’re kidding.”
 Derek got to his feet, still unsteady after the fall.
-“When you said ‘new team’, I thought you meant you, me, Kindred, and Sparrow would stick together.”
+“When you said you were starting a ‘new team’ on the phone, I thought you meant you, me, Kindred, and Sparrow would stick together.”

 Agent sighed, leaning against the edge of the sparring ring.
 “Kevin is still helping take care of the kids,” he explained.
 Derek and Agent had both known their old team so well that their code names and real names were interchangeable.
 “Their youngest is in high school, and he says that both he and Sara have been enjoying their retirement.”

 “Casey told me,” Agent cleared his throat, and gave a bad impression of the girl’s voice: “’Go screw yourself.’”
 He gave a weak laugh, adding, “Her words, not mine.
 I guess she’s not quite over what happened to Striker.”